 Short videos and photos from company outings or your annual holiday party can increase engagement from potential applicants and give employees a better sense of your work environment and company culture.

 Include employee interviews, testimonials, and profiles that show real employees telling their real stories in their real voices.
-Connecting prospective candidates with your current employees can build excitement around the possibility of a new job – especially if your real-life employees explain how your company has invested in them, helped launch their career, taught them new skills, and helped them give back to your community.
+Connecting prospective candidates with your current employees can build excitement around the possibility of a new job – especially if your real-life employees explain how your company has invested in them, helped launch their careers, taught them new skills, and helped them give back to your community.